tensorflow/docs/site/en/api_docs/python/tf/compat/v1/lookup.md

 [`class StaticHashTable`](../../../tf/compat/v1/lookup/StaticHashTable.md): A generic hash table that is immutable once initialized.

-[`class StaticVocabularyTable`](../../../tf/compat/v1/lookup/StaticVocabularyTable.md): String to Id table wrapper that assigns out-of-vocabulary keys to buckets.
+[`class StaticVocabularyTable`](../../../tf/compat/v1/lookup/StaticVocabularyTable.md): String to Id table that assigns out-of-vocabulary keys to hash buckets.

 [`class TextFileIndex`](../../../tf/lookup/TextFileIndex.md): The key and value content to get from each line.